1. THE 12 DAY TREE

 This year I’ve included a couple small wrapped items for under the tree…a small bottle of oil and a scented candle are a couple of the things I’ve tucked under there.
 When my husband takes a message off the tree that says “pick a gift” he will have several to choose from.

-Editor’s Note: we have 50 pre-written love vouchers and coupons that you can print right now if you’re not feeling very creative.
+Editor’s Note: we have 50 pre-written love coupons that you can print right now to hang on the tree.